 This isn't an isolated story.
 It's the default operating condition across the global oil and gas sector.

-The Intelligence Gap in Oil & Gas
+What Is the Intelligence Gap in Oil & Gas?

 The energy sector spends an estimated $40 billion annually on physical security, fences, guards, armored vehicles, naval escorts.
 That spending is necessary.
 But when it comes to threat intelligence, most operators rely on the same English-language news wires, consultant briefings, and government advisories that everyone else reads.